cinnData/PythonBootcamp/Examples/[PY-09E] Example - Apple Inc. stock prices.md

 ![](https://github.com/cinnData/PythonBootcamp/blob/main/Figures/fig_9.6.png)

 The scatter plot somewhat confirms our guess of a positive association between the trading volume and the daily variation, though the interpretation of plots is always subjective.
-Statisticians use the correlation to evaluate the strength of the association.
+To be objective, statisticians use the correlation to evaluate the strength of the association.
 More specifically, it tells us the extent to which one series can be represented as a linear expression of the other series.
-Correlation can be positive or negative.
-A strong correlation is one which close to 1 (or -1), and a weak correlation one which close to 0.
-Correlations in Pandas can be calculated with the method `.corr()`.
+The correlation can be positive or negative.
+A strong correlation is one which is close to 1 (or -1), and a weak correlation one which is close to 0.
+In Pandas, correlations can be calculated with the method `.corr()`.

 ```
 In [16]: df['volume'].corr(df['dvar'])